mickaeltr/browser-console.js/README.md

         serverUrl: "/logs"
     });
     console.warn("Writes a warning log in the JS console and sends it to the server");
-    console.xxxx("Sends an unexpected JavaScript error to the server (because there is no 'xxxx' level)");
+    console.xxxx("Sends an unexpected JS error to the server, as there is no 'xxxx' level/method");
 </script>
 ```